berkay-onder/ELMoForManyLangs/README.md

 5   Bill   Bill   _   _   _   _   _   _   _
 6   tea    tea    _   _   _   _   _   _   _
 ```
-Fileds should be separate by `'\t'`.
-We only use the second column and space (`' '`) is allowed in
+Fileds should be separated by `'\t'`.
+We only use the second column and space (`' '`) is supported in
-this field (for Vietnamese, a word can contains space).
+this field (for Vietnamese, a word can contains spaces).
 Do remember tokenization!

 When it's all set, run